adrian-ramirezc/MultiTaskLearning-DNN/README.md

-d# Joint-Learning of Upstream and Downstream Task in a Sparse-View Computed Tomography Reconstruction Context
+# Joint-Learning of Upstream and Downstream Task in a Sparse-View Computed Tomography Reconstruction Context

 Subject of research at Mines ParisTech